-If a claimant disagrees with a decision made on a claim, he or she has 60 days from the date of the initial notice of the decision in which to file a written statement requesting reconsideration from the RRB office that made the decision.
+An employee dissatisfied with the initial decision on his or her claim may first request reconsideration from the RRB unit which issued that decision.
+An individual has 60 days from the date on which notice of the initial decision is mailed to the claimant to file a written request for reconsideration.
 This step is mandatory before a decision may be appealed to the RRB's Bureau of Hearings and Appeals.
 Failure to request reconsideration within 60 days will result in forfeiture of further appeal rights.